ansonlovecoding/teammanagement/teammanagement.md

 1.1 **Using Software**:

  a) **Project Management**: The open-source version of "Zentao" is deployed on the local server as project management software.
-"Zentao" is used for establishing the project by the project manager, organizing the requirements by the product manager, and managing bugs by QA.
+"Zentao" is used for establishing the project by the project manager, organizing the requirements by the product manager, and managing bugs by Test Engineer.
 It is maintained by the OP department ;

  b) **File Management**: FTP is deployed on the local server as the project document storage, and the authority assignment of each employee is done well, and the OP department is responsible for the maintenance;